 Invest Early

 Here’s a reality check: The richest Americans are investors and savers.
 Of those who have an income of one million dollars or more, only one-third of their income is generated from their job or business.
 The rest comes from investments.
 Getting your piece of the pie means investing and saving.
+That said, you should still assess your situation to see if you’re ready to start investing before jumping into it.

 Investing works over time due to the miracle of compound interest.
 It makes your savings and investment grow almost exponentially.
 In his book Become A Recognized Authority In Your Field In Sixty Days Or Less, Bob Bly writes: “If you were to open an IRA at age 50, and contribute $2,000 a year earning eight percent compounded monthly, at age sixty-five your IRA would be worth $54,300.